IBS emotive term or truth?

 By Dr. von Rosen - article published in the Reform Rundschau 6/2012.
 Translation by Ute Eden

-Oh, how good do we doctors have it sometimes with our diagnosis; when we are stuck and don’t really know how to carry on, we find a new disease.
-What means new - many new diseases already are very old indeed.
+How good do we doctors have it sometimes with our diagnosis; when we are stuck and don’t really know how to carry on, we find a new disease.
+What means new - many new diseases are already very old indeed.
 They suddenly just have a new name.
 Over 2000 years ago Hippocrates already knew a lot about very modern disorders and allocated the course of treatment: "Your food shall be your medicine".

 So now we have a new invention of an ancient disorder.
 The very modern disease irritable bowel syndrome.
 The famous Swedish doctor Axel Munte, published a very interesting book in 1931 "The Story of San Michele".
 He described a then-fashionable disease of French society namely "Colitis", an inflammation of the colon.